sensorium/Mozzi/README.md

 - _Any_ WiFi-activity can cause severe spikes in power consumption.
 This can cause audible "ticking" artifacts, long before any other symptoms.
   - If you do not require WiFi in your sketch, you should turn it off, _explicitly_, using `WiFi.mode(WIFI_OFF)`.
   - A juicy enough, well regulated power supply, and a stabilizing capacitor between VCC and Gnd can help a lot.
-  - As the (PDM) output signal is digital, a single transistor can be used to amplify it to an independent voltage level.
+  - As the (PDM) output signal is digital, a single (fast!) transistor can be used to amplify it to an independent voltage level.
 - The audio output resolution is always 16 bits on this platform, _internally_.
 Thus, in updateAudio(), you should scale your output samples to a full 16 bit range.
 The effective number of output bits cannot easily be quantified, due to PDM coding.
 - audioHook() calls `yield()` once for every audio sample generated.
 Thus, as long as your audio output buffer does not run empty, you should not need any additional `yield()`s inside `loop()`.